12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 Insider tip: The Blak Markets, which sell fabulous indigenous goods, are held at La Perouse regularly.
 Check the dates here.

-The walk is relatively flat but completely exposed – there’s no shade and no facilities, so come prepared.
+The walk is relatively flat but completely exposed.
+There is no shade and no facilities along the track, so come prepared with water, sun protection and sturdy footwear.
 What you lose in comfort, you gain in spectacular unobstructed ocean views and the very real possibility of witnessing one of nature’s greatest shows.

 What makes Cape Bailey special for whale watchers?

-- Prime whale watching position – One of Sydney’s best whale-watching spots, particularly between June-August when humpbacks pass closest to shore
+- Prime whale watching position – One of Sydney’s best whale-watching spots, particularly between June-August when humpbacks pass close to shore

 - Cape Bailey Lighthouse – A historic lighthouse marking the southern entrance to Botany Bay, still operational today